Leviticus 10 – The Conduct of Priests

 i.
 We don’t know what their motivation was.
 Perhaps it was pride, perhaps it was ambition, perhaps it was jealousy, perhaps it was impatience that motivated them.
 Maybe they found the seven-day repetition of the sacrifices (8:35) to be tedious and wanted a new thrill to break what they considered boredom.
 Whatever their exact motivation, it wasn’t holiness unto the LORD.

 ii.
 Nadab and Abihu had a legacy of great spiritual experiences.
-They saw first-hand:
+As first-hand witnesses:

-· All the miracles God did in bringing the nation out of Egypt.
+· They saw all the miracles God did in bringing the nation out of Egypt.

-· The voice of God and saw the fire, lightning, smoke, and felt the thunder and the earthquake with the rest of the nation at Mount Sinai.
+· They heard the voice of God and saw the fire, lightning, smoke, and felt the thunder and the earthquake with the rest of the nation at Mount Sinai.

 iii.
 This shows that even a legacy of great spiritual experiences can’t keep us right with God – only an abiding relationship grounded in the truth of God’s word can.